bit-broker/website/content/en/docs/contributor/records.md

 In order to post record actions, you must know the connector ID (`cid`).
 This should have been communicated to you by the coordinator user who created your data connector within BitBroker.
 You must also know the session ID (`sid`), which was returned in the previous step where a [session was opened](#opening-a-session).

-Finally you will also need to select one of the two valid `commits` from `true` and `false`.
+Finally, you will also need to select one of the two valid `commits` from `true` and `false`.
 These should be specified in lowercase and without any spaces.

 ```shell
 curl http://bbk-contributor:8002/v1/connector/9afcf3235500836c6fcd9e82110dbc05ffbb734b/session/4527eff4-d9cf-41c0-9ecc-8e06b57fcf54/close/true \